mufeng121/Web_Test_Auto_Scrip/README.txt

     3. (Mandatory) Create some new users and record their crediential info into user.json --> command: python3 engine.py -login -role normal    or    python3 engine.py -login -role admin
                    (command will only create one user each execution, you need run it at least two times.)
     4. Then, you can use your created fake users or existing users (depend on challenges) to rest of attacks.
 Execution order for rest of attacks does not matter.
-    5. Create users without recording their credential into user.json --> command: python3 engine.py -adduser   or   python3 engine.py -addAdminUser
+    5. Create users without recording their credential into user.json --> command: python3 engine.py -addUser   or   python3 engine.py -addAdminUser
     5. SQL injection into other users' account --> command: python3 engine.py -s -p "jim@juice-sh.op' --" -u jim
     5. Using attacker's account to change victim's feedback and reviews --> command: python3 engine.py -forGe -attacker test195@gmail.com -victim bjoern.kimminich@gmail.com
     5. test_get_coupon_class() || You MUST need admin record